An Explainable Deep-learning Model of Proton Auroras on Mars: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the New York University Abu Dhabi (NYUAD) Institute Research Grant G1502, the ASPIRE Award for Research Excellence (AARE) Grant S1560 by the Advanced Technology Research Council (ATRC), and Tamkeen under the NYUAD Research Institute grant CASS.
+This work was supported by the New York University Abu Dhabi (NYUAD) Institute Research Grants G1502 and CG014, the ASPIRE Award for Research Excellence (AARE) Grant S1560 by the Advanced Technology Research Council (ATRC).
 This work utilized the High Performance Computing (HPC) resources of NYUAD.
+We thank the anonymous reviewers for their feedback which helped us in improving the manuscript.
 We thank Prof. K. R. Sreenivasan for his constant encouragement and support for the project.
-D.B.D also acknowledges discussions with Nour Abdelmoneim about the application of SHAP.